jamesheald/COIN/README.md

 ### Storing variables

-The store property can be used to request certain variables to be stored.
-As an example, to examine the Kalman gain of the context with the highest responsibility on each trial, you would request the Kalman gains and responsibilities to be stored by setting
+The store property can be used to request to store specific variables.
+To make a request, add the name of the variable to the store property as a string.
+For example, to request to store the Kalman gains and responsibilities set
 ```
 obj.store = {'k','cPost'};
 ```
-This property must be set *before* running the model.
+The store property must be set *before* running the model.

+Storing these variables

+to examine the Kalman gain of the context with the highest responsibility on each trial

 ### Model fitting